13 Ghosts: Release and reception

 As with several of his more famous productions, producer William Castle used a gimmick to promote 13 Ghosts, as audience members were given the choice to see the ghosts.
 In theaters, most scenes were in black-and-white, but scenes involving ghosts were shown in a process dubbed "Illusion-O".
 The filmed elements of the actors and the sets – everything except the ghosts – had a blue filter applied to the footage, while the ghost elements had a red filter and were superimposed over the frame.
 Audiences received viewing glasses with red and blue cellophane filters.
 Unlike with early 3D glasses having one eye red and the other cyan or blue, the Illusion-O device required viewers to look through a single color with both eyes.
 Looking through the red filter intensified the images of the ghosts, while the blue filter "removed" them.

 Television and home video releases are edited to simulate the effect without the need for special glasses.
+The 2001 DVD release, however, reinstated the Illusion-o effect and included a replica of the red and blue ghost viewer.

+Another gimmick for the film saw the first 20 million to buy a ticket receiving a key, one of which would unlock a supposed "haunted house" Castle had purchased in France.
+The filmgoer whose key opened the door would become winner of the house; however, it is unknown if the prize was ever claimed.

 Howard Thompson of The New York Times called the film "a simple, old-fashioned haunted house yarn" that "would be a lot better off without this gimmick."
 Variety wrote: "The idea is sound and exploitable, but the execution doesn't fully come off," explaining the ghosts "lack personality and aren't frightening, so that there isn't sufficient tension in the sequences during which the 'ghost viewer' comes into play."
 The Monthly Film Bulletin called it "a workmanlike but not very frightening horror film ... the ghosts, which are a dull red colour, are far less effective when witnessed than when their presence is merely suggested, especially when their viewability depends on a process as unremarkable as Illusion-O."